QPP’s Community Engagement and Consultation

 Participant Information Sheet

-Go to https://survey.surveymanager.net.au/anon/3066.aspx to make sure your voices are heard.
-We encourage for all people living with HIV in Queensland to participate in this online questionnaire.
+The team at Queensland Positive People want to make sure your voices are heard, and that we connect better with the community in Queensland.
 Follow our Facebook to participate in the upcoming Community Forums as well.

 Who is Queensland Positive People (QPP)?